 - 1 teaspoon of ground cloves

-- Pour the cider and the bourbon into the slow cooker, add in the spices, and stir well to ensure the spices are mixed.
+- Pour the cider and the whisky into the slow cooker, add in the spices, and stir well to ensure the spices are mixed.

 - Set the slow cooker on the “High” setting, cover it, and cook for 90 minutes.
 Stir well, strain out the spices, and serve!

 Follow the advice and recipes above, and you’ll make a top notch mulled cider every time.
-For those cold winter nights, there’s nothing like a mug of steaming apple cider to keep the chill out!
+For those cold winter nights, there’s nothing like a mug of steaming apple cider to keep out the chill.